niladrih/openebs-community/VISION.md

 > * OpenEBS was created by MayaData (now part of [DataCore Software, Inc.](https://datacore.com) ), and donated to [CNCF](https://cncf.io) in 2019.
 > * DataCore engineers contribute a majority of the contributions, program management, Engineering, Dev, and QA resources as well as considerable infrastructure funding to the daily operations of the project.
 > * The project requires multiple Full-Time ```Subject Matter Experts```, Full-Time storage engineers and Full-Time QA Engineers/testers.
 While the project requires this commitment, it is expected DataCore engineers may be a majority of the contributing Eng/Dev/QA/PM community.
-> * OpenEBS is a community project, and DataCore has been and continues to be a significant part of the community
+> * OpenEBS is a community project, and DataCore has been and continues to be a significant part of the community.

 ## Conformance